 Before I leave on a long trip, I try to get my house as fresh as I can for the return.
 I do all my laundry and dry cleaning and (try to) put it away.
 I clean out the refrigerator and take the trash out and empty the dishwasher.
 I declutter as best I can.
 And if possible, I schedule my housekeeper to come while I’m away so I return to a clean home.
 I find that I’m much more relaxed when I am coming home to calm versus chaos.

-This time I tried my best to get ready for Christmas before leaving, including arranging to have the tree set up before I returned.
-Alas, my old trees both have broken lights so they are getting tossed – and I somehow left a couple of fall/Halloween decorations out (including two ghosts blowing on my porch) so I’m now THAT neighbor.
+This time I tried my best to get ready for Christmas before leaving.
+That included arranging to have the tree set up before I returned.
+Alas, my old trees both have broken lights.
+So they are getting tossed.
+I somehow left a couple of fall/Halloween decorations out (including two ghosts blowing on my porch).
+I’m now THAT neighbor!
 At least my door has a Christmas wreath on it.

 I learned the hard way early in my travels that it can be hard to maintain friendships and relationships during heavy travel periods without a bit of effort.
-As such, I’ve made sure to schedule the time to check in with friends to see how they are and planned some social activities for the week while I was still away.
-It’s easy to get caught up in the “busy” of getting ready for a long trip and recovering from that trip, but making specific time for family and friends can be important to the recovery process.
+As such, I’ve made sure to schedule the time to check in with friends.
+This lets me see how they are and planned some social activities for the week while I was still away.
+It’s easy to get caught up in the “busy” of getting ready for a long trip.
+Then I’m recovering from that trip when I return.
+Making specific time for family and friends can be important to the recovery plan process.

 Routine & daily grind

 The most important thing for me is to get back in my daily routine as quickly as possible.
 It’s often overwhelming to come home to stacks of mail, household issues to deal with, and that inevitable return to work.

 On my first day back, my rule is SORT SORT SORT!